 In this case, the work that Castle and Hammer have turned to remake is The Old Dark House (1932), a classic from the great James Whale and featuring an amazing cast line-up that included Boris Karloff, Ernest Thesiger, Charles Laughton and Gloria Stuart of Titanic (1997) fame.
 The original concerns a couple and their friend who are forced to take refuge in the house by a storm where they are welcomed by the sinisterly friendly Femm family.
 More than any of his other films, this allowed James Whale’s droll, eccentric humour to find its full flowering and the film is remembered as a classic for its macabre jollity.

 Castle changes the original about considerably.
-He sees fit to add a very different plot to the one in the 1932 film.
+He almost entirely throws out all of the plot of the 1932 film.
 The original was merely about three travellers who strayed into a house of strange people.
 Here it is one man who has been invited to the house where someone present is murdering the rest of the Femms to get their hands on the family inheritance.

 As a director, William Castle never much understood the notion of subtlety.
 There is very little about his version of The Old Dark House that can be considered horror or even in the vein of macabre comedy any longer – a few jokes about corpses in coffins but mostly some not terribly funny gags with Tom Poston getting his tie in a bowl of acid and the like.
 One of the virtues of the 1932 original was that each of the actors was allowed to craft a distinctively eccentric role, while here most of the characters barely make any distinction – Peter Bull plays the dead man and later turns up as his twin, the vampish Fenella Fielding tries to seduce Tom Poston, Joyce Grenfell is obsessed with knitting and Mervyn Johns has a built a replica of Noah’s Ark in the grounds of the house – but nothing that holds a candle up to the 1932 film.